This page is my personal doodling of opinion, notes & thoughts

 If you came home and your living room was full of pigs, you would get out the broom, chase them out then clean up the mess.
 PCSO needs cleaning, new managers, then a good leaders direction.
 Managing is how to best accomplish something, creating and providing your team with the tools needed while maintaining efficiency in climbing your ladder.
 Leadership is determining what you want to accomplish, placing your ladder in the right direction and doing the right things.
 We the voters replaced the wagon master but he has yet to replace any of the wagon drivers.

 For many months we patiently waited to meet with Sheriff Lamb who during his campaign expressed the need for SSAR to return to service.
 We’ve maintained our skills and have been optimistic that one day Pinal would meet our standards so that we could return.
-Unfortunately the conditions at PCSO have not changed since we walked away in 2009.
-PCSO never built a SAR organization, only a helicopter staffed with volunteers.
+Unfortunately the conditions at PCSO have only gotten worse since we walked away in 2009.
+PCSO never built a SAR organization, only a helicopter program staffed with volunteers.
 These volunteers self train and follow no industry standards or pursue any industry certifications.
 This unsafe program will not work for me, the liability and risk are to high.
-No one will ever understand the years of study, effort, training and worry that went into creating a program guaranteeing the safety of our patients and team. safety.
+No one will ever understand the years of study, effort, training and worry that went into creating a program guaranteeing the safety of our patients and team.
+Safety is always ongoing and cannot be ignored.

 My experience is that Pinal wont change, my foresight is that with expanding cell phone coverage, improving cell triangulation, GPS technology and drones, that this new SAR thing no matter how limited it is,,,,, Is here to stay.